elzurdo/elzurdo.github.io/_posts/2021-10-12-start_ask_why_part2.md

 This is the second of a four part series aimed at decision makers, technical or managerial, who would like to improve their skills by adding causal intuition to their tool box.

-Here we describe the importance of the narrative behind the data.
+Here we demonstrate that causality requires an understanding of the narrative behind the data.

 ## Part 2 of 4 - The Importance of the Story Behind the Data
 **Causality is derived from understanding the essence of the data.**